 It’s important to remember that children aren’t equipped with the life experience or brain development to fully comprehend the impact of a global health crisis.
 Unfortunately, many people think children are uniquely resilient.
 There’s a misconception that they’re able to bounce back from whatever life throws their way.

 “Children and teens thrive out of consistency and stability.
 They really struggle without routine and knowing what to expect which can lead to a lot of anxiety that may present itself in temper tantrums, isolation, and irritability.
 They are also incredibly attentive to the environment around them and model what they see caregivers and other adults in their life do.
-If we panic and do not manage our own stress during this pandemic, our children are going to follow suit,” said Kayleigh Soto a dual licensed Marriage and Family Therapist and Professional Clinical Counselor.
+If we panic and do not manage our own stress during this pandemic, our children are going to follow suit,” said Veronica Calkins a psychotherapist and licensed Clinical Social Worker.
 “Young children and teens may be unable to verbalize distress and discomfort during these challenging times making it essential for parents to check in.”

 Find What Works For YOUR Family